mpanko/denisasvach/content/projects/collecting-addictions.md

       photo: Filip Slivka
   - type: text
-    content: Collecting Addictions exhibition delves into the passion for collecting and the irresistible need to accumulate and archive common, often unnecessary items.
+    content: "*Collecting Addictions* exhibition delves into the passion for collecting and the irresistible need to accumulate and archive common, often unnecessary items.
 Denisa Svachova uses ready-made techniques to elevate found objects into artifacts of artistic value, recycling and recontextualizing mundane items.
 Her focus lies on artifacts from the pharmaceutical and tobacco industries, highlighting the massive profits these sectors generate within global consumer chains.
 Svachova’s work